Glossary term

 What does premature obsolescence mean?

 Premature obsolescence is the design feature, action, or omission that causes a product to fail or perform worse earlier than it should, outside normal wear and tear.
-The term therefore targets avoidable shortening of product life rather than ordinary aging alone.
+It is easy to allege but hard to prove without lifecycle evidence, so the implementation risk is labelling a failure as avoidable product-life shortening without linking the event to design, service, update, or support evidence.

 Official definitions by source